Revenue Management Defined: A Comprehensive Guide for 2026

 Guest-Segment Pricing

-Guest-Segment Pricing means you offer different prices based on distinct customer segments, such as corporate travelers, leisure guests, or loyalty members.
-This is a direct application of customer segmentation that ensures the price someone sees depends entirely on the specific group they belong to.
+Guest-Segment Pricing applies when you apply different prices to each unique guest segment, such as corporate travelers, leisure customers, or loyalty members.
+It’s basically a direct application of the customer segmentation strategy.

 Competitive-Driven Pricing